 Constitution Hill / Alten Reserve

 Tucked behind the Auckland High Court this reserve is the site of New Zealand’s first parliament building.
-Pohutukawa trees mark what used to be the entrance to the old building and provide lovely shade on hot days.
-There are plaques and a board with history to learn or simply sit on one of the park benches for some reflection.
+Pōhutukawa trees mark what used to be the entrance to the old building and provide lovely shade on hot days.
+There are plaques and a board with history to learn something, or simply use one of the park benches for reflection.

 Emily Place Reserve

-To find a park near you and continue your well-being journey after work hours, visit the park finder page on the Auckland Council website.
+To find a park near you visit the park finder page on the Auckland Council website.